"Eat food...Mostly plants" ----Michael Pollan

 ----Diane Forley chef/founder Flourish Baking Company

 Chef Diane Forley's “roots” in modern American and classical French kitchens have allowed her to develop a personal approach to cooking and baking.
 Her early training included The River Café and Gotham Bar and Grill in New York and L’Arpege and Maison Blanche in Paris, and pastry at L’Ecole Lenôtre.

 Diane began her foray into vegetable cookery in the 1990s putting fruits and vegetables at the center of the plate at her restaurant, Verbena, in New York City.
 Her botanically-inspired cookbook, Anatomy of a Dish (2002), established her at the forefront of the plant-based movement.
 In 2009, Chef Forley opened Flourish Baking Company with a mission to transform her kitchen towards a more sustainable approach and to address the growing need for allergen friendly products.
-Most recently, she has developed a line of vegan celebration cakes through her confectionery brand meringueshop.
+In her quest to innovate new products, she has created a line of plant-based decorating supplies through her aquafaba-based company, meringueshop.